rimblas/ocd-table-reorderer/README.md

 ## Roadmap

-* Controls to move a column to the Beginning & End
+* Block Move: select multiple columns that will move together ✅  (v2.01 June 18, 2020!!)
 * Pre-Defined column arrangements (like move Audit Columns to the end)
-* Block Move: select multiple columns that will move together

 ### Credits